Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 Epidemiology

-The prevalence of the disease is extensive - actinomycosis is diagnosed in patients in all countries.
-Pathogens are widespread in nature.
-They were found in soil, on living plants, hay, straw, and other natural structures.
+The prevalence of the disease is widespread - actinomycosis is diagnosed in patients in all countries.
+Pathogens are widely distributed in nature.
+They were found in soil, on living plants, hay, straw and other natural structures.

 Pathogenesis

-With plants, actinomycetes enter the body and settle on mucous membranes in the form of saprophytes - a type of condition when a microorganism lives in the host's body, but does no harm, living its own life.
+With plants, actinomycetes enter the body and settle on mucous membranes in the form of saprophytes - a type of condition when a microorganism lives in the body of the “host”, but does not cause harm, living its life.

 • suppurates;